walteryu/dwa15-p4/readme.md

 Demo covers the following items:

-* Walkthough of basic and bonus features
+* Walkthrough of basic and bonus features
 * Coverage of major features within code base
 * Known issues and/or challenges during development

-Please note the demo length is 6 minutes (not 5 minutes per assignment instructions) due to time for covering bonus features, issues/challenges and my StormSavvy app (used for reference).
+Please note the demo length is 6 minutes (not 5 minutes per assignment instructions) due to time for covering bonus features, issues/challenges and my StormSavvy project (used for reference).

 Video is submitted using personal project account (StormSavvy), which contains my coding demos for that project, showing major features as listed above.